PrefectHQ/prefect/docs/getting-started/installation.md

 ### Installing the bleeding edge

-If you'd like to test with the most up-to-date code, you can install directly off the `prefect` branch on GitHub:
+If you'd like to test with the most up-to-date code, you can install directly off the `main` branch on GitHub:

 <div class="terminal">
 ```bash